SumoLogic/sumologic-kubernetes-collection/deploy/helm/README.md

 helm install sumologic/sumologic --name collection --namespace sumologic
 ```

 NOTE: If you install the chart with a different release name or a different namespace, you will need to override remote write URLs for Prometheus and the host for fluent-bit.
-We recommend using an override file due to the number of URLs needed to be overridden.
+We recommend using an override file due to the number of URLs that need to be overridden.

 Eg.